-D. Special Permit Review Criteria:
+G. Special Permit Review Criteria:

 - 1. Special permits granted under this Section 5.4.1 are not subject to the special permit criteria under Section 3.4. - 2.
-Before granting a special permit for a special permit use or flexible site design of a permitted use in the Central Business district, the special permit granting authority shall find that all of the following criteria are met: - a.
-The proposed use represents the qualities of a traditional New England town center; - b.
+Before granting a special permit for a mixed-use development or flexible site design of a permitted use in the Central Business district, the Planning and Economic Development Board shall find that all of the following criteria are met: - a.
+The proposed uses and site design represent the qualities of a traditional New England town center; - b.
 The proposed site design is environmentally sound and is readily accessible to and useable by pedestrians; - c.
 The proposed site design reflects and advances the goals and objectives of the Medway Master Plan as updated; - d.
 Adequate pedestrian and (where applicable) vehicular linkages within the site and connecting to abutting properties are provided; - e.
 Streets, driveways, sidewalks, landscaped areas and public services are laid out in a safe manner; - f.
 Any detrimental impacts of the use on abutting properties and/or residential neighborhoods have been adequately mitigated; and - g.
-The site design incorporates the site's existing topography and protects natural features to the maximum extent possible. - E. Design Requirements.
+The site design incorporates the site's existing topography and protects natural features to the maximum extent possible. - H. Design Requirements.
 The Planning and Economic Development Board shall adopt Central Business District Special Permit rules and regulations to administer this Section 5.4.1, including submission requirements and procedures and Central Business District design guidelines.
 Such guidelines may include any or all of the following: - 1.
 Façade design for buildings visible from public ways; - 2.
-Vehicular or pedestrian connections to abutting commercial or residential areas; - 3.
-Provision of pedestrian amenities; and - 4.
+Vehicular or pedestrian connections to abutting commercial or residential areas;

+- 3. Provision of pedestrian amenities; and - 4.
 Sustainability, i.e., efficient resource use throughout a building's life cycle from siting to design, construction, operation, maintenance, renovation and deconstruction.